-Turnbull, Schoop lead the Tigers to 6-1 win over Yankees
+Turnbull, Schoop lead Tigers to 6-1 win over Yankees

 UP NEXT

-The teams finish their three-game series Sunday afternoon, with Tarik Skubal (1-7, 5.23 ERA) pitching for Detroit.
-The Yankees had not announced a scheduled starter.
+The teams finish their three-game series Sunday afternoon, with Tarik Skubal (1-7, 5.23 ERA) pitching for Detroit against Yankees long reliever Michael King (0-1, 2.29) in the rotation spot normally filled by injured Corey Kluber.
+King went 0-2 with an 8.36 ERA in four starts for New York in 2020.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports